datamapper/datamapper.github.com/docs/misc.markdown

 {% endhighlight %}

-To use one context rather than another, simply wrap your code block inside a `database` call.
+To use one context rather than another, simply wrap your code block inside a `repository` call.
 It will return whatever your block of code returns.

 {% highlight ruby linenos %}
-repository(:external) { Person.first }
+DataMapper.repository(:external) { Person.first }
 # hits up your :external database and retrieves the first Person
 {% endhighlight %}